genealogysystems/fs-check/README.md

 * Consider adding `source` to identify chich check it came from.
 Probably should match the key in index.js
 * Consider adding `type` to be able to group opportunities.
 * Consider adding `difficulty`.

+# Opportunities

+## Person

+## PersonSource

+### missingBirthSource
+`source` - This opportunity will appear when there is a Birth fact for a person with a place and date, and there is no sources attached to the person that are tagged "Birth".

+### missingDeathSource
+`source` - This opportunity will appear when there is a Death fact for a person with a place and date, and there is no sources attached to the person that are tagged "Death".